Tidwell/node-challonge/readme.md

 ##Bugs in the API / docs
 server 500s if trying to finalize() a tournament that has not yet been start()ed

-http://api.challonge.com/v1 shows particpants.randomize as GET when method is actually POST

 http://api.challonge.com/v1/documents/participants/create shows participant_id as a required field when the server does not respect passing it, and is not required.